Model Secondary School for the Deaf: History

 MSSD is a demonstration school of the Laurent Clerc National Deaf Education Center.
 Their Belief and Mission Statements can be viewed at the Clerc Center website.

+Demographics

 Campus and student body

 The school is tuition-free and open only to residents of the United States and its territories.
 The school enrollment ranges from 160 to 180 students.
 Students are typically between ages 14 and 21.
 The majority of new students begin in the fall semester, but students are also admitted in the spring.
-An array of support services are available to all MSSD students, including a new signer program, communication support services, audiological services, counseling services, social work services, psychological services, and health services.
+An array of support services is available to all MSSD students, including a new signer program, communication support services, audiological services, counseling services, social work services, psychological services, and health services.
 MSSD students are expected to graduate ready for the challenges of adult life.